adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Notes:

 - These classes are encapsulated to the module's design and content.
-- Any differences can be handled easily using media queries.
-- We can style these elements however we need to.
+- We can style the elements however we need to (with media queries).
 - These classes are meaningful in small and big screens.
 - We can use a media query, to clear elements only when needed.

-Semantic class names are meaningful all the time.
-This is not only powerful, but this is where it makes most sense.

-*Also, think about how valuable a responsive grid system is.
+*Think about how valuable a codified responsive grid system is.
 A visual layout should adapt to the content, not the other way around.*

 ## 3. Because they are easier to find

-Visual classes tend to be used on a multitude of elements.
-This means a search will yield many results, making it hard to find the element in question.
+Visual classes are used on a multitude of elements.
+So searching for HTML with a visual class will yield many results.

-As semantic class names are unique, a search should yield just one result making it easy to track down the HTML and the styles.
+Semantic class names are unique, so a search will yield just one result making it easy to track down the HTML.

 ## 4. Because they reduce the risk of regression

-Updating a visual class name increases the chance of regression because many elements will use them.
-It will take a lot of time and effort to check otherwise.
+Editing a visual class increases the chance of regression because they appear on a multitude of elements.

-As semantic class names are unique, any changes we make will only apply to the module in question.
-This is easier.
+As semantic class names are unique, changes will only apply to the module in question reducing the risk of regression.

-When we don't feel confident making changes, we either cause problems or we avoid doing the work which creates redundancy.

 ## 5. Because visual classes aren't worth it